 I typically buy them dry, but you can also find refrigerated ones in the Asian grocery stores.

 Some will require boiling noodles in water briefly, and some just requires soaking noodles in boiled, hot water briefly.
 My recommendation is to follow package instructions.
-All we are trying to do is soften the noodles.
+What we are trying to do is soften the noodles.

 Sauce

 If you think we are just eating the noodles plain, you are very much mistaken.
 Plain is not the word to describe this dish!
-In fact, I will argue quite the opposite.
+In fact, I will argue it’s quite the opposite.

-We are about to make a sweet, tangy, salty sauce which comprise of fish sauce, lime juice (squeezed from fresh limes), brown sugar, water and red pepper flakes.
+We are about to make a sweet, tangy, salty sauce which comprises of fish sauce, lime juice (squeezed from fresh limes), brown sugar, water and red pepper flakes.
 And you betcha we are going to smother the noodles with that yum sauce.

 Substitutions and Variations